geoblacklight/geoblacklight-schema/README.md

 :	Example: "n w n e s e s w n w"

 ### Layer-specific metadata

+A variety of attributes are required for the discovery application.
+These are all layer-specific.

 *layer_slug_s*
 :	Unique identifier visible to the user, used for Permalinks.